processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	and allows to raise user connection rate.
 The cost is memory usage, as every item is stored in memory.

+`default_node_config: Config`

+:   To override default node configuration, regradless of node plugin.
+Value
+	is a list of key-value definition.
+Node configuration still uses default configuration defined by node plugin, and overrides any items by value defined in this configurable list.

 `pep_mapping: {Key, Value}`

 :   This allow to define a Key-Value list to choose defined node plugins